lancedb/vectordb-recipes/examples/SuperAgent_Autogen/README.md

 ## Resources

-- **Google Colab**: For hands-on examples and detailed code snippets for implementing the Super Agent, visit our [Google Colab Notebook](https://colab.research.google.com/drive/12LjrteGKfFOgJL8gB7KTZmJGvXda4KsJ?usp=sharing).
+- **Google Colab**: For hands-on examples and detailed code snippets for implementing the Super Agent, visit our [Google Colab Notebook](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/examples/SuperAgent_Autogen/main.ipynb).

-- **Blog Post**: For a more in-depth exploration of the concepts and methodologies discussed in this project, please visit our [blog post](https://blog.lancedb.com/optimizing-ai-agents-harnessing-openai-compatible-technologies-and-vector-databases/).
+- **Blog Post**: For a more in-depth exploration of the concepts and methodologies discussed in this project, please visit our [Blog Post](https://blog.lancedb.com/optimizing-ai-agents-harnessing-openai-compatible-technologies-and-vector-databases/).